-- 1. Create a new Enterprise Architect project file, and click on the top-level Package. - Select the 'Design > Model > Perspectives > Model Wizard' option. - 3.
-In the Model Wizard, select the Enterprise Architecture > TOGAF' Perspective and the 'Starter Model' Pattern. - 4.
-Click on the Create Patterns button.
+- 1. Create a new Enterprise Architect project file, and click on the top-level Package. - 2.
+Select the 'Design > Package > Model Wizard' option. - 3.
+In the 'Create from Pattern' tab (Model Wizard), select the 'Enterprise Architecture > TOGAF' Perspective and the 'Starter Model' Pattern. - 4.
+Click on the Create Model(s) button.